shawnmckinney/apache-fortress-quickstart/README.md

 | Access Manager    | true                     | true                     | false                     | true

 -------------------------------------------------------------------------------
-## SECTION VII.
+## SECTION 7.
 Understand the Security Policy of the Test Samples

 The policy being implemented by these test services represent a sample Web app comprised of three pages, each has buttons and links that are guarded by permissions.
 The permissions are granted to a particular user via their role activations.